runwayml/learn/docs/archive/run-models-locally.md

 ## **Step 2: Once Docker is installed and running, you should see the following:**

 **On Mac**: a Docker icon in the top status bar.
-This indicates that Docker is running and accessible from Runway.
+This indicates that Docker is running and accessible from RunwayML.
 Please refer to [this official Docker](https://docs.docker.com/docker-for-mac/install/#install-and-run-docker-for-mac) installation guide on Mac if you are having any issues.

 <div class="Img-Small">
   <img src="https://runway.nyc3.digitaloceanspaces.com/documentation/docker-bar-mac.png" alt="Docker Icon mac" >